 Since we use regular ramekins or metal pans without a removable bottom, there's little chance of water getting into the pan and flan mixture.

-Add some caramel to cover the bottom of the flan molds.
+- Add some caramel to cover the bottom of the flan molds.

-Use a large roasting pan or baking pan with high sides and add an inch or so of water.
+- Use a large roasting pan or baking pan with high sides and add an inch or so of water.
 Even if it sputters, the drops will not reach the flan mixture easily.

 To avoid water spitting when creating the water bath, it's best to place the baking tray with the flan ramekins inside the oven first and then pour hot water from a jar into it.

-Plain: this vanilla flan is good on its own with just the caramel sauce created during the baking process.
+- Plain: This vanilla flan is good on its own with just the caramel sauce created during the baking process.

-With whipped cream or dulce de leche: like we do here in Latin America, a big fat dollop on top that is amazing together with the layer of caramel.
+- With whipped cream or dulce de leche: like we do here in Latin America, a big fat dollop on top that is amazing together with the layer of caramel.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.